jgillick/LendingClubAutoInvestor/README.md

 ### Min/Max Percent interest rate
 When the minimum available cash option is met, the auto investor will query the LendingClub API and get a list of possible investment portfolios available at that moment.
 To pick the appropriate one for you, it needs to know what the minimum and maximum *AVERAGE* interest rate value you will accept.
 The investment option closest to the maximum value will be chosen and all your available cash will be invested in it.

-This value relates to finding a investment portfolio using the slider on the Invest page of www.LendingClub.com.
+This value relates to finding a investment portfolio using the slider on the Invest page](https://www.lendingclub.com/portfolio/autoInvest.action) on LendingClub.com.
 It's not possible, at any given time, to define an absolute interest rate value, so we need to know the range that you will accept.

 **Note** This does *NOT* filter out individual notes based on interest rate.

 ### Named portfolio
 After the auto investor puts in an investment order, it can assign all the new notes to a specific portfolio.
 This option lets you choose from existing portfolios in your account or create a new one.

+### Advanced Filters
+**Experimental**
+These are the filters from the [Invest page](https://www.lendingclub.com/portfolio/autoInvest.action) on LendingClub that will let you filter out investments by term length, loans you're already invested in and interest rate grades (A - G).

 ### Final Review
 After all the options are set, you will be given a review screen to verify those values.
 If you approve, type Y + Enter to start the program.
 It will now check your account every 30 minutes to see if there is enough available cash in your account to invest.